silanluetan40882407/kas/README.md

 Updated styling and themes
 Added new feature for better user experience - v4.1.8 Improved user interface design - update 30
+Added new feature for better user experience - build 973